moira-alert/doc/source/user_guide/contact_events.rst

 .. image:: ../_static/trigger-transition-stats.png
    :alt: trigger transition stats

-Storage time interval may be configured, see Configuration page for details.
+Storage time interval can be configured, see :doc:`/installation/configuration` for details.